oliverbenee/hotciv/backlog.md

 * [OK] however, it cannot be moved.
 * [OK] If an archer is already fortified, invoking this action removes its fortification.

 ## DeltaCiv requirements.
-(Not implemented.
-Please refer to our mail-discussion from 18-09-2019 :-))
+(Please refer to our mail-discussion from 18-09-2019 :-))
 ### World Layout
  * [OK] The world’s layout is that shown in Figure 36.1 on page 454.
  * [OK] Red must have a city at position (8,12)
  * [OK] and blue a city at (4,5).
- * [] Furthermore, it should be easy for programmers to write their own algorithms for generating a world layout to be used in DeltaCiv without any source code changes in the HotCiv production code.
+ * [OK] Furthermore, it should be easy for programmers to write their own algorithms for generating a world layout to be used in DeltaCiv without any source code changes in the HotCiv production code.

 ## BUGS TO BE FIXED